browserup/docs/en/load/why-browserup.md

 ## Overview

-* We *run* _your_ code in our magic traffic-capturing containers.
+* BrowserUp *runs* _your_ code in our "magic" traffic-capturing containers.
 This means logic and condition-handling code just works
-* We containerize your _stuff_ (automatically) and scale containers running your code to generate load
+* BrowserUp containerizes your _stuff_ (automatically) and scale containers running your code to generate load
-* We capture the traffic and provide rich reporting
+* BrowserUp captures the traffic and provides rich reporting

 You might be thinking "what scripting language do I use to create the script?"
 The answer is: anything you like that drives traffic!